-Coal-loving Australia for instance is at bottom here, coal was 60% of electric generation in 2021.
-Even though renewables are a better bet; at a Badgingarra Western Australia wind farm, capacity rate (how much time operating) was 64% in 2022: competitive vs. coal that must shut for maintenance, buy fuel.
-Even current Gen II nuke plants touted by proponents as firm, saw dire straits 2022.
-France had to nationalize its nuke leader on its huge \in 350 Billion in liabilities & with \notin 19 Bn in pre-tax losses 2022.
-Unforeseen corrosion, rife poor welds at its Flamanville reactor - and capped power prices.
+Coal-loving Australia for instance was at bottom here, coal 60% of electric generation in 2021.
+Though renewables are a better bet; at a Badgingarra Western Australia wind farm, capacity rate (how much time operating) was 64% in 2022: competitive vs. coal that must shut for maintenance, must buy fuel.
+Even old/current Gen II nukes touted by proponents as firm, saw dire straits 2022.
+France had to nationalize its nuke leader on a huge $\in$ 350 Billion in liabilities & with $\in$ 19 Bn pre-tax losses 2022.
+Unforeseen corrosion, poor welds at Flamanville reactor and capped power prices.
 Of 6 latest-designs reactors built since 1999, 1 in France, 5 abroad - only 2 in China are working.
-All as Summer heat & drought threaten cooling and vex-nukes.
-Smaller modular reactors or 'SMRs' may aim to be cheaper, better ahead; but whether they'll deliver is very questionable.
-Much preferable would be distributed 'SMR's of another kind, both cleaner & greener too: Small Modular Renewables.
+All as Summer heat & drought threatened cooling, vex-nukes.
+Small modular reactors, 'SMRs' hope to be cheaper, better ahead; but whether they'll deliver is very questionable: the one test in America shut down late 2023.
+Much preferable would be distributed 'SMR's of another kind, clean & greener too: Small Modular Renewables.

-World fossil linchpin China, at top still is burning so much coal, absolute & relative ways, it ensures we humans release unprecedented CO_2 .
+World fossil linchpin China seen at top still burnw so much coal, absolute & relative ways, it ensures we humans release unprecedented $CO_2$ .
 In 2021 China's coal production leapt to 4.07 billion tonnes/year for climate crisis, +4.7% over prior year.
-Rising electricity demand there 2021 was met by a +9% increase in coal use.
-2022/2023 were worse, more coal.
-Meanwhile we release potent greenhouse gases like methane to air as well freely, like to a sewer, treat it as meaningless.
+Rising electricity demand there 2021 was met by a +9% increase in its coal use.
+2022, then 2023 were worse: more coal.
+Meanwhile we release potent greenhouse gases like methane to air freely, like to a sewer, treat it as meaningless.
 Despite flowery words by rich nations to contrary.
-It all makes our climate emergency, a foreseeable though maybe existential threat, right under our noses.
+It all makes our climate emergency a foreseeable, and maybe existential threat, right under our noses.

 Even supposed climate leaders flailed in 2022, 2023.
-In California a Commission overseeing power favored centralized utilities, over small rooftop solar.
-To a consternation of many - in late 2022 it reversed incentives for home rooftop PV, so only solar+storage then makes sense.
-A draft NEM 3.0 even had a \$8/kW solar tax, that could push solar payback from a reasonable 6-9 years for solar - to 20+ years, making No economic sense.
+In California a Commission overseeing power had favored centralized utilities, over small rooftop solar.
+To a consternation of many - in 2022 it reversed incentives for home rooftop PV, so only solar+storage makes sense.
+A draft 'NEM 3.0' even had a \$8/kW solar tax that can push solar payback from reasonable 6-9 years for solar - to 20+ years: makes No economic sense.
 That was changed after uproar; but they imposed a 75% drop in value of solar-alone.
-Eliminated retail rates, went to 'avoided cost' - and compensation plunged from 30 cents /kWh, to just 7 cents.
+Eliminated retail rates, went to 'avoided cost' - so compensation plunged from 30 cents /kWh, to just 7 cents.
 That made solar-only (with no battery) unaffordable, purely non-sensical to most people.
 Only PV with batteries for evenings - made sense - but it was unaffordable to great many Californians.
 That in verdant green California!
 San Diego's local Utility was charging on average, retail rate of 47 cents/kWh (\$470 a megawatt hour) - yet the Utilities were able to hobble or sink home solar.